-Divisions/business units must have in place a process for stakeholder engagement regarding modern slavery and ethical sourcing risks which is consistent with Wesfarmers' approach to managing and reporting on these matters.

-Targets, Commitments, Claims and Ambitions

-Each division/business unit may choose to publicly adopt environmental, social and governance (ESG) targets, commitments, claims or ambitions appropriate to its operations and activities (ESG Commitments), including ESG Commitments relating to its ethical sourcing and modern slavery ambitions and strategies.
+Stakeholder engagement Divisions/business units must have in place a process for stakeholder engagement regarding modern slavery and ethical sourcing risks which is consistent with Wesfarmers' approach to managing and reporting on these matters.
+Targets, Commitments, Claims and Ambitions Each division/business unit may choose to publicly adopt environmental, social and governance ( ESG ) targets, commitments, claims or ambitions appropriate to its operations and activities ( ESG Commitments ), including ESG Commitments relating to its ethical sourcing and modern slavery ambitions and strategies.
 Each division/business unit must ensure that there is a reasonable basis for all of its public ESG Commitments and ensure that these are accurately and clearly communicated without omission of material information.

-Reporting and review

-Each division/business unit must:

-- accurately disclose all material assumptions and qualifications regarding its public ESG Commitments whenever these are publicly referenced; - implement and maintain a process to monitor: - > progress towards its ESG Commitments; and - whether there remains a reasonable basis for its ESG Commitments, including whether an adjustment to relevant assumptions and qualifications is required; and - immediately update any ESG Commitment, if there is no longer a reasonable basis for it or where an adjustment to the relevant assumptions and qualifications is required, with any required updates to be advised to the Wesfarmers Executive General Manager, Corporate Affairs.
+Reporting and review Each division/business unit must: accurately disclose all material assumptions and qualifications regarding its public ESG Commitments whenever these are publicly referenced; implement and maintain a process to monitor: progress towards its ESG Commitments; and whether there remains a reasonable basis for its ESG Commitments, including whether an adjustment to relevant assumptions and qualifications is required; and immediately update any ESG Commitment, if there is no longer a reasonable basis for it or where an adjustment to the relevant assumptions and qualifications is required; and